 - g — standard gravity — 9.81 m/s²

-- l — the distance, where the projectile has fallen down [m]
+- l — the distance between the end of the barrel and the place where the projectile has fallen [m]

 - h — height above the ground [m]